Notorious child killer imprisoned since the 1980s to be released

 During her first parole hearing in 2007, Tinning denied being involved in Tami’s death, the Daily Gazette reported.
 She admitted at a later hearing to killing her daughter, but denied harming the other children.

 "After the deaths of my other children ...
-I just lost it," Tinning said in a parole hearing in January 2011. "[I] became a damaged worthless piece of person and when my daughter was young, in my state of mind at that time, I just believed that she was going to die also.
+I just lost it," Tinning said in a parole hearing in January 2011, according to the Times Union. "[I] became a damaged worthless piece of person and when my daughter was young, in my state of mind at that time, I just believed that she was going to die also.
 So I just did it."

 She pleaded to the board in her fifth parole hearing to grant her release.